Dangit15/uptop-cavs-betting/README.md

 **User Workflow**
 - Log in as user@example.com
 - View the upcoming Cavs game
-- Place spread bets (multiple bets per game are allowed in this implementation)
+- Place a spread bet (one bet per game per user is enforced to prevent duplicates)
 - Check status in My Bets
 - Status updates after admin settlement